 In July 2007, TeliaSonera Acquisition Corp. acquired MCT Corp. ("MCT") in a merger transaction.
 GTS Mobile Services, Inc. ("GMS"), a wholly-owned subsidiary of the Company, owned approximately 22.8% of MCT.
-GMS tendered its shares in MCT and received cash consideration of approximately \$38.6 million.
-GMS may receive up to an additional \$9.9 million upon the satisfaction of certain conditions.
-The Company's investment in MCT had a carrying value of zero, therefore the amount received will be recorded as a gain in the consolidated statement of operations.
+GMS tendered its shares in MCT and received cash consideration of approximately \$41.3 million.
+GMS may receive up to an additional \$7.2 million upon the satisfaction of certain conditions.
+The Company's investment in MCT had a carrying value of zero, therefore the amount received is recorded as a gain in the consolidated statement of operations.
+The tax effect related to this transaction is zero as the Company can utilize previously unrecognized net operating losses and current operating losses.